-Over the years, many landscape architects and others added to and cared for it.
+Over the years, many landscape architects and others added to and cared for it also.
 Today, it covers more than five acres of land.

-Before you even enter, you'll see its first masterpiece - the entrance gate.
+Before you even enter the tea garden, you'll see its first masterpiece - the entrance gate.
 This gate sits at the location where the original gate was built in 1894.
-The first gate fell into disrepair, so the city of San Francisco completed this new gate in 1985.
+However, it fell into disrepair, so the city of San Francisco renovated this gate in 1985.

 The high arching drum bridge is part of one of the trails.
 It has wooden planks that allow you to climb up and over it.
 Many people love to take their picture on top with the beautiful trees in the background.

 If you prefer not to climb over, you can also hop on another trail and walk around either side.

 It was moved here shortly after the exposition ended because it was so beautiful, and they wanted to keep it for others to enjoy.